lyne408/smile-to-camera-se/README.md

 # Smile To Camera SE Port by lyne408

-Let the Dragonborn like looks at you.
+Let the Dragonborn look at you.

 ## Requiements